Sale is Ending soon!

 Matcha tea smoothies allow you to play around with fruits and other juices for a tastier and healthier matcha.

 Blend one cup of homemade creamer, a teaspoon of powdered matcha tea, one cup of ice cubes, and a tablespoon of honey or sugar.
 Once it is smooth, pour it into a glass and enjoy.
 You can also add ¼ cup of blackberries, blueberries, or raspberries for a fruity taste.
-Feel free to try out other fruits for your tea like mangos, bananas, pineapples.
+Feel free to try out other fruits for your tea, like mangos, bananas, and pineapples.

-Alternatively, you can blend ½ cup of orange juice, 1/2 cup of homemade creamer, almond or soy milk and a teaspoon of powdered matcha tea.
+Alternatively, you can blend ½ cup of orange juice, ½ cup of homemade creamer, almond or soy milk, and a teaspoon of powdered matcha tea.

-(See this article next for 20 healthy and yummy green tea smoothie recipes)
+(See this article next for 20 healthy and yummy green tea smoothie recipes.)

 matcha chocolate